-Sovereign by architecture, not by certificate.
+Sovereign by design, not by certificate.

 Illustrative output; actual runs may include extra logs.